 All U.S. citizens arriving in Canada must have a valid passport or passport equivalent, such as an enhanced driver's license or NEXUS card.
 Gone are the days of casual cross-border visits with only a driver's license; those disappeared after 9/11.
 There's some leniency when it comes to children coming to Canada.
 Travelers 15 years of age, or younger, need only present a birth certificate or certified copy to the border patrol.

 Be sure to educate yourself on what can and can't be brought over the border to Canada when you visit.
 For example, you can bring your pet (with proper documentation), but fresh fruit is a no-no. Take advantage of shopping for duty-free liquor and cigarettes at the duty-free stores, but you can only buy limited amounts.

 Canada is a popular hunting destination but be sure to read up on the country's laws regarding prohibited, restricted, and non-restricted guns and be sure you have all the proper paperwork.

-Bringing gifts into Canada?
-Ok, but anything valued at over $60 is subject to duty and taxes.
+You can take gifts into Canada, but anything valued at over $60 is subject to duty and taxes.

 At first glance, driving in Canada looks the same as it does in the U.S., but dig a little deeper and you'll notice some differences.

 The good news is, your U.S. driver's license is perfectly transferable to driving in Canada.
-However, apprise yourself of some of the other laws and conditions.
+However, you'll need to learn some of the other laws and conditions.

 Speed limits are different in Canada and posted in metric, so kilometers, not miles, are used to indicate maximum speeds in any given area.
 Distracted driving laws are in effect in all Canadian provinces and territories, which means cell phones must be used hands-free when driving.
 Canada also makes it a no-no to smoke in a car if you have a minor.

 Driving conditions in winter can be extremely hazardous.
 Have a charged cell phone and an emergency kit when you head out in snowy weather.
 If your car is not ready for winter driving, consider renting a car that is better equipped.